insinfo/pg8000/README.md

 ```

-## create a connection and perform a transaction in a closure
+## Create a connection and perform a transaction in a closure
 ```dart
     var con = CoreConnection(
         'user',